All Kale Caesar

 Large mixing bowl

 Wash your hands with soap and water, then gather all your equipment and ingredients and put them on a counter.

 - Make the dressing: Put the garlic cloves, anchovies, mustard, and lemon juice in the blender or food processor fitted with the steel blade and process until thoroughly combined.
 While the machine is running, very, very gradually add the olive oil through the feed tube, at first 1 tablespoon at a time, then gradually increasing the amount until you’ve added it all.
 Add the salt and add pepper to taste.
 Use right away, or pour into the container, cover, and refrigerate up to 2 weeks.

 - Stack and bunch the kale leaves together on the cutting board and use the knife to cut across the stack so that you end up with skinny slivers of kale.

 - Put the kale, croutons, and cheese in the bowl and drizzle with about a quarter of the dressing.
 Toss (“toss” means to mix together lightly) and taste the salad and add more dressing if it needs it, then toss again.

 KITCHEN SKILL: stripping kale leaves off of the stems

-Strip the ruffly leaves off of the kale’s stems by grasping the bottom of each stem and pulling your hand up along it, stripping off the leaf part and leaving behind the tough stem, which you can compost or throw out.
+Strip the ruffly leaves off of the kale's stems by grasping the bottom of each stem and pulling your hand up along it, stripping off the leaf part and leaving behind the tough stem, which you can compost or throw out.

 No food processor?
 No problem!
 Finely mince the garlic and anchovies with a sharp knife, then shake the dressing ingredients together in a lidded jar.